 Why Doesn’t He Just Tell Them About Time Travel?

 That is the logical question.
 Why doesn’t Sam simply say, “I have traveled back from the future and can tell you what is going to happen.”
 This is part of what makes the episode so completely riveting.
-For the only time in the history of the show, he did exactly that.
-He told his family everything.
-About his role in creating the time travel quantum leap project.
+This was the only time in the history of the show he did exactly that.
+He told his family everything about his role in creating the time travel quantum leap project.
 It is an enormously emotional moment as he sits with his sister on the front porch of the farmhouse.
 She laughs and says, “Okay, Sam, if you’re really from the future tell me what happens to the Beatles.
 Especially John!
 He’s my favorite.”

 What Would You Choose?

-So back to the game.
-With the ball in his hand and the last seconds ticking off the clock Sam has to make a choice.
+Back to the game.
+With the ball in his hand and the last seconds ticking off the clock, Sam has to make a choice.
 This is where I would stop the video.
-I would tell the students that when they came back on Monday I expected that they would have written out what choice they would make.
+I would tell the students that when they came back on Monday I expected they would have written out what choice they would make.
 They would always demand to know what happened!
 I wouldn’t tell them – not until they had a chance to think it through.

 Putting Right What Once Went Wrong

 But I wanted them to consider one more thing.
 Sam learned that since we cannot know the future, living with gratitude is the healthiest way to be.
 I encouraged them to take the show’s motto: “put right what once went wrong,” and make it real.
 Since we cannot know the future, I would explain, don’t wait until tomorrow to do the right thing.
 If there is an apology you should make, an olive branch you should hold out or if there is somebody who really needs to hear you say “I love you,” there is no reason not to do it right now.
 I would tell the students that they should consider that part of their homework.
 For years I would receive lovely emails and moving telephone calls from parents who told me about the loving conversations fostered by “Quantum Leap” The Leap Home.